Luther: Never Too Much

 Luther: Never Too Much is a 2024 American documentary film written and directed by Dawn Porter, who also serves as an executive producer.
 It chronicles the life and career of R&B icon Luther Vandross, who died in 2005.
 The film premiered at the 2024 Sundance Film Festival on January 21, 2024 and received positive critical reception, winning two NAACP Image Awards and the Black Reel Award for Outstanding Documentary.

 Synopsis

 The film follows Luther Vandross' nearly 40 years in the entertainment industry and highlights his career highs as well as battles with negative media attention focused on his weight and sexuality.
 Footage from his performances and archived interviews, as well as interviews with his associates are included.
 The film's subtitle is taken from one of Vandross' best known songs.
 It includes interviews with Dionne Warwick, Mariah Carey, Jamie Foxx, Richard Marx, Nile Rodgers, Marcus Miller, and others.

 Production

 Trish D Chetty and Ged Doherty began developing a film focused on Luther Vandross in 2018 through Raindog Films.
 Director Dawn Porter's production company Trilogy Films joined in 2022.
 Raindog Films acquired the rights to produce from Vandross' estate.
 The score was composed by Robert Glasper.
-Jamie Foxx, Datari Turner, and Jon Platt are executive producers.
+Jamie Foxx, Datari Turner, Phil Thornton and Jon Platt are executive producers.